nkkrms/DH150-AnjenicaRamos/Assignment02.md

 #### Working Interest: Coronavirus Resource Site Improvement

 #### Purpose of UT
--Introduction with the name of the web/app you test and what the web/app is about.
--Report the rationale behind of UT with the list of the usability issues you found from your heuristic reviews -Indicate that the purpose of the usability testing aims to find out how to improve the web/app from the user's perspective.

 The World Health Organization is a trusted international health agency which coordinates health efforts within countries of the United Nations, and, thus, currently serves as a leading source towards COVID-19 initiatives.
 Their Coronavirus information website features factual basics, advice and resources for the public, as well as regularly updated regulations and statistics of the ongoing pandemic.
 In this assignment, I will be conducting a usability test to evaluate the site's interface in regards to goals of effectivity, efficiency, and satisfaction towards its purposes as a public resource.
 Though doing so, I will be able to observe the site in use through a participant's behavior, which can then provide insight towards improvement for the site.
 Here, I will specifically focus on areas of concern revealed by prior heuristic evaluation: (1) consistency and standards, (2) flexibility and efficiency of us, and (3) aesthetics and minimal design.
 At first glance, the WHO COVID-19 site does not appear to be problematic, though, exploration reveals various aspects of its design and structuring that hinders its purpose.
 Predominantly, the site has little standardization in terms of its information's organization, resulting in users ineffectively spending their time sifting through the text-heavy content to find the information they seek.
 This can lead to a bothersome ordeal and discourage use of the site overall.